 2. Visit your native place: To get a real sense of place, you would need to visit your ancestral land so that you can be fully immersed in the culture.
 If you have the time and means to do so, consider visiting your native town or city and explore it for yourself.
 Once there, get out of the tourist bubble and mingle with the locals.
 Ask them questions about their lives and what it’s like to live there.

 3. Get acquainted with the culture: If a trip is out of your budget, you can always visit local cultural events like fairs and festivals dedicated to your nationality thats closer to home.
 For example, certain festivals are celebrated in most major cities in the world like Chinese New Year, Cinco De Mayo, and St. Patrick’s Day.
 There are plenty of cultural organizations and groups where you can meet people who share your background.
-Books, movies, music, food, holidays, languages, and games are some of the other channels that can give a sense of the traditions and the ways of your native land.
+Books, movies, music, food, holidays, languages, and games are some of the other channels that can give a sense of the traditions.

 5. Study the history: If you’re a history buff like me, you’ll find it to be a viable gateway to exploring your heritage.
 In our information age, you’ll find plenty of books, blogs, videos, courses, documentaries, and museums that provide a comprehensive overview of what it was like to live in your native place many years ago.
 It’s a powerful way to connect with those who have long gone, but with whom you share the commonality of your heritage.
 Being a witness to their stories is a way to thank them and show respect for the sacrifices that they made to get you where you are today.